The 2026 reality: code is cheaper, failures are quieter

-Why “evaluation” becomes a first-class team
+Why evaluation becomes a real team (not a checklist)

-What this looks like in practice
+What the split looks like in real delivery systems

 | Layer | Typical 2026 choices | Best for | Trade-off to manage |